JanneMattila/www/docs/_posts/2024/03/2024-03-11-azure-iot-operations-and-interoperability.markdown

 Above **verifies** that you can use same interoperability capabilities in the Azure IoT Operations data processing pipelines.

-You can of course similarly connect directly to Windows Host as we did above or even have multiple rest API calls in the same pipeline:
+You can, of course, similarly connect directly to Windows Host as we did above or even have multiple rest API calls in the same pipeline:

 {% include mermaid.html text="